laanp/Icarus_Mods/README.md

 - Biofuel Generator and Water wheel with high power output (50k) - More than enough for all your power needs
 - Water wheels no longer accumulate junk.
 - Compound Bow & Standard Larkwell arrow bundle from workshop - when consumed will yield 100000 arrows - weight = 0, in (1) slot
-- "Mass Dampener Module" - suit module from workshop adjusted to 50% speed boost
+- "Pete's Resource Killer Module" - suit module from workshop to 1-hit resources (trees, ores, rocks) simply remove the module from suit auxilliary slot, to mine normally.
-- "Pete's Resource Killer Module" - Workshop Animal Healthbar module revised - suit module from workshop to 1-hit resources (trees, ores, rocks) simply remove the module from suit auxilliary slot, to mine normally.
+- "Pete's Insane Leveler Module" - suit module from workshop to increase leveling dramatically with XP activities.
 - Changed the basic Xigo S5-II suit, as well as the "Shengong 'Bhiu' Envirosuit" - normally the 'cool' envirosuit, modifed with 4 Aux suit slots, +20% heat/cold resistance
 - "Gatherer's Backpack" from the workshop now has 18 slots, with -65% weight reduction for ores
 - Changed the requirement for "Condensed_Enzymes" to "Sulfur" for crafting any decorative statues (includes Stone & wood)